HEnquist/camilladsp/README.md

 - low_boost: 0 to 20

 ### Delay
 The delay filter provides a delay in milliseconds or samples.
 The `unit` can be `ms` or `samples`, and if left out it defaults to `ms`.
-If the `subsample` parameter is set to `true`, then it will use use an IIR filter to achieve subsample delay precision.
+If the `subsample` parameter is set to `true`, then it will use an IIR filter to achieve subsample delay precision.
 If set to `false`, the value will instead be rounded to the nearest number of full samples.
 This is a little faster and should be used if subsample precision is not required.

 The delay value must be positive or zero.

 Example Delay filter:
 ```